grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 Nodes, edges and properties must be defined when designing an LPG data model.
 In this scenario, `based_near` might not be applicable to all vertices, but they should be defined.
 You might be wondering, why not represent the city Seattle as a node and add an edge marked as `based_near` that connects a person and the city?

-In general, if there’s a value linked to a large number of other nodes in the network and it requires additional properties to correlate  with other nodes, it should be represented as a node.
+In general, if there is a value linked to a large number of other nodes in the network and it requires additional properties to correlate  with other nodes, it should be represented as a node.
 In this scenario, the architecture defined in Fig 5 is more appropriate for traversing `based_near` connections.
 It also gives us the ability to link any new attributes to the `based_near` relationship.

 <div class="post-image-section"><figure>
   <img src="/img/graph-concepts/image8.png" alt="" style="width:60%"><figcaption align="middle"><i>Fig 5 Labelled Property Graph: Example 2</i></figcaption>
   </figure>
 </div>

-Now that we have the context of graphs, let’s talk about graph databases, how they help with large data queries and the part they play in Graph Technology.
+Now that we have the context of graphs, let us talk about graph databases, how they help with large data queries and the part they play in Graph Technology.

 ## Graph database

 A graph database is a type of NoSQL database that stores data using network topology.
 The idea is derived from LPG, which represents data sets with vertices, edges, and attributes.

 *   Vertices are instances or entities of data that represent any object to be tracked, such as people, accounts, locations, etc.
 *   Edges are the critical concepts in graph databases which represent relationships between vertices.
-The connections have a direction that can be unidirectional (one way) or bidirectional (two way).
+The connections have a direction that can be unidirectional (one-way) or bidirectional (two-way).
 *   Properties represent descriptive information associated with vertices.
 In some cases, edges have properties as well.

 Graph databases provide a more conceptual view of data that is closer to reality.
 Modelling complex linkages becomes simpler because interconnections between data points are given the same weight as the data itself.

 ### Graph database vs. relational database

 Relational databases are currently the industry norm and take a structured approach to data, usually in the form of tables.
 On the other hand, graph databases are agile and focus on immediate relationship understanding.
-Neither type is designed to replace the other, so it’s important to know what each database type has to offer.
+Neither type is designed to replace the other, so it is important to know what each database type has to offer.

 <div class="post-image-section"><figure>
   <img src="/img/graph-concepts/image13.png" alt="" style="width:60%"><figcaption align="middle"><i>Fig 6 Graph database vs relational database</i></figcaption>